Thulana/thulana.github.io/_tech/2020-01-25-resume-as-a-code.md

 ---
-title: "How to publish your resume to github pages ( CV as a code & CI/CD for your CV )"
+title: "CV as a code & CI/CD for your CV"
 ---
 I know we are used to keep our CV (resume) in WORD format or in pdf.
 Most of us techies won't do the same.
 We love to keep everything as a code ( I mean literally everything :sweat_smile: ) Infrastructure as a code, platform as a code, service as a code, network as a code, why not your CV as a code ?